hizatariq/hizatariq/README.md

 -> 👀 My Name is Hiza Tariq and I am a software Engineer

--> 🌱 I’m currently working on Web Development and Data Analytics
+-> 🌱 I’m currently working on Web Development

-//-> :computer:
+-> :computer: Interested in  Web Development and Data Analytics

 -> 📫 I love to work and collaborate with others.
       You can reach out to me at hizatariq02@gmail.com